rootshooter/buffer-overflow-dev/README.md

-# Work In Progress
+# Buffer Overflow Toolkit
+Based off of TheCyberMentor's scripts from his Practical Ethical Hacking course on Udemy.

-This project was tested on a Windows 10 VM running a Vulnserver binary.
+### This project was tested on a Windows 10 VM running a Vulnserver binary.

 Usage: python fuzz.py -t 10.10.10.1 -p 9001 -c "TRUN /.:/"